 Connections is a quarterly newsletter for primary care providers covering the latest developments and advances in medicine at OHSU.
 Learn about the many clinical, education and outreach resources available to you and your patients.

-From OHSU Knight Cardiovascular Institute
+From OHSU Knight Cancer Institute

 Jen-Jane Liu, M.D.

 As a urologic surgeon and director of urologic oncology, Dr. Liu has a special focus on bladder, kidney, prostate and testis cancers, among others.

 A new multidisciplinary clinic at OHSU Knight Cancer Institute will give people with complex genitourinary (GU) cancers efficient delivery of their cancer care, a cohesive understanding of their disease and treatment plan, and access to clinical trials.

 Convenient, patient-centered care for GU cancers

 The OHSU GU Multidisciplinary Clinic opened in October 2020.
 The faculty includes two urologists, two medical oncologists and a radiation oncologist, supported by a nurse navigator.

 During in-person visits, patients see each clinician in sequence and can also get any necessary imaging or tests in one visit.
 The nurse navigator contacts each patient before the visit and coordinates the receipt of imaging and pathology in advance.
 Critically, she also reviews all referrals for eligibility for clinical trials.
 If there is a fit and the patient is amenable, any initial blood draws or tests to enroll in the trial can be accomplished at the initial visit.

 The OHSU GU Multidisciplinary Clinic is patient centered.
 One of the purposes of the clinic is to help patients develop a coherent understanding of their overall disease and the treatment options.